xcart/xcart-docs/_pages/kb_en/import-export/how_to_import_data.md

 There are two ways to create a CSV file for import:

-1. Export all the products via the **Catalog > Export** section in the Admin area.
+1.  {% link "Export" ref_57zqrlPA %} all the products via the **Catalog > Export** section in the Admin area.
 In this case, the CSV file will contain information about all the products in your store.
 This method is useful when you want to update the details of your existing products.
 2. Create a CSV file from scratch.
 This method can be useful, for example, if you need to add new products to your store.

 ## Creating a CSV File from Scratch